-Hunt Brown Bear, Black Bear, Mountain goat, & Sitka Deer of an a hugely comfortable 80’ private cruiser, specially built for its intended use as a floating lodge.
-You see magnificent coast lines, scenic mountains, wildlife and sea life galore, all in refined comfort.
-Depending on which hunt you choose, you will arrive in Petersburg, Juneau or Sitka.
-Indeed, you can even buy your licenses and tags directly from this outfitter, making life ever more simple.
-Enjoy 5 star meals, excellent guides, great hunting and good hide care.
+Hunt giant brown bears, black bears, mountain goats and Sitka deer from an 80-foot luxury yacht, specially built for its intended use as a floating lodge.
+You will see magnificent coastlines, scenic mountains, wildlife and sea life galore, all in refined comfort.
+You will be hunting in the area of the “ABC Islands” of southeast Alaska and, depending on which hunt you choose, you will arrive in Juneau or Sitka.
+You can even buy your licenses and tags directly from this outfitter, making life ever more simple.
+Enjoy 5-star meals, excellent guides, great hunting and professional field care of your trophies.

 Normally you will anchor in a secluded cove or bay, then jump into their seaworthy skiffs to tour the shores up close, all while glassing for your quarry.
 Seeing bears from the main cruiser is not unusual either.
 And whales, eagles, Orcas, otters seals and more!

 Your Captain is a Master Guide and has been guiding Alaskan trips for over 30 years.
 He does everything he can to insure you are successful and have a wonderful adventure too.
 He limits group sizes to 6 to 12 persons.

 Spring Brown Bear Hunts – Brown bears begin to emerge from their dens in the spring seeking food.
 The first thing to turn green is the beach grass at the coastline, so when the bears awaken they head straight to the beach to eat the fresh grass, and so will you.
 Spring hunts can be enjoyed by hunters of almost any ability as they tend to be less physical than a fall hunt.